openstack-archive/fuel-main/docs/user/install.rst

 Changing network parameters
 ---------------------------

-You can change network settings for admin (PXE booting) network, which is 10.20.0.2/24 gw 10.20.0.1 by default.
+You can change the network settings for the admin (PXE booting) network, which is 10.20.0.2/24 gw 10.20.0.1 by default.

 In order to do so, press the <TAB> key аt the very first installation screen which says "Welcome to FuelWeb Installer!" and update the kernel options.
-For example, to use 192.168.1.10/24 IP address for the master node with 192.168.1.1 as gateway and DNS server you should change the parameters to the shown on picture:
+For example, to use 192.168.1.10/24 IP address for the master node and 192.168.1.1 as the gateway and DNS server you should change the parameters to those shown in the image below:

 .. image:: _static/network-at-boot.png